Skip to footer content

 Features of IronPDF

-It is possible to add text, images, and other material to already-existing PDFs.
+2. PDF Editing: It is possible to add text, images, and other material to already-existing PDFs.
 Extract text and images from PDF files.
 Merge many PDFs into a single file.
-Split PDF files up into several distinct papers.
+Split PDF files up into several distinct documents.
 Add headers, footers, annotations, and watermarks.

 Install IronPDF

 To gain the tools you need to work with PDFs in Node.js projects, install the IronPDF package.
-Add the following line of code to the command line.
+Run the following command:

 npm install @ironsoftware/ironpdf